Foxtrot Music Theory: Is The Accent On 1-3 Or On 2-4?

 Now comes the hardest part!

-We should first say that the terms swing and shuffle can also be used to indicate a musical genre.
+We should first say that we can use the terms swing and shuffle to indicate a musical genre.
 But, here we are talking about swing and shuffle as rhythmic styles, so the differences in drumming are in the comping.

 In swing and in shuffle, the strong pulsation is always on 2 and 4 of the measure.

-For example, when playing the drums in the shuffle, this pulsation is strongly accented on the snare and the duration of the first note is something like two times of the third note.
+For example, when playing the drums in the shuffle, this pulsation is strongly accented on the snare.
+The duration of the first note is something like two times of the third note.
 Nevertheless, it depends on genres: for example, in modern shuffle rock/blues the pulsation is more “regular”.

 In the swing comping, instead, the 2 and 4 are accented on the Hi-Hat while snare keeps the “suspended feel” with free comping improvisation.